dcasota/photonos-scripts/README.md

 Photon OS, a VMware's operating system,  is an open source Linux container host for cloud-native applications.
 The OS is the preferred platform for IoT edge engineering.
 It runs docker containers, supports a resource foot print hardened setup, comes with a driver development kit for device drivers, and has package-based lifecycle management systems.
 More information: https://vmware.github.io/photon/

-This repo contains several scripts I've wrote to simplify using Photon OS on Azure.
+This repo contains several scripts to simplify installation of Photon OS on Azure and the use of the powershellgallery packages.
 Prerequisites are:
 - a Microsoft Azure account
 - Windows Powershell with installed Az module